adityadumbare/Examportal/README.md

 # Examportal

-The ExamPortal project is a web application API developed using Spring Boot.
-It provides a platform for students and teachers to interact and create/manage exams.
-The API is designed to be RESTful, scalable, and secure, with user authentication and authorization built in.
-Ideal for schools seeking to Enhance education with better digital offerings.

-For now it is only a backend application.
+Examportal is a secure and robust web-based application developed with Spring Boot, JPA, MySQL, Spring Security, JWT, and Angular.
+It provides educational institutions with a platform for managing exams and quizzes.
+The built-in authentication and authorization features ensure data security, making it a reliable solution.
+Examportal is easy-to-use, and it streamlines the exam process from creating and scheduling exams to generating reports and analyzing results.